Office of the Chief Executive

 Áine joined in November 2007 and is responsible for the strategic management and delivery of the Irish Language Broadcast Fund. Áine works closely with the Irish language production sector and the broadcasters to ensure delivery of quality Irish language content and to help the sector develop.
 She is also responsible for a number of training programmes for Irish speakers working or seeking to work in the local production sector.

-Before joining Áine worked as an assistant producer and producer in UTV, working across entertainment and documentary programmes.
-Prior to that she worked as a radio presenter and producer for BBC Northern Ireland’s Irish Language Unit.
+Before joining, Áine had spent 10 years working in production – as an assistant producer and producer in UTV, working across entertainment and documentary programmes and also as a radio presenter and producer for BBC Northern Ireland’s Irish Language Unit.

-Returning to her native Northern Ireland, she took up the post of Head of Marketing in August 2005 and is responsible for the recently expanded marketing and communications team and its campaigns, corporate communications and information services.
-Moyra develops and implements strategies to achieve Northern Ireland Screen’s mission to accelerate the development of a dynamic and sustainable film and television industry in Northern Ireland by integrating industrial, educational and cultural policies and actions.
-Moyra also holds responsibility for the film festivals and cultural cinema funded through Northern Ireland Screen with a remit to provide all the people of Northern Ireland with the opportunity to see as wide a range of films as possible, including those made by the wealth of home-grown creative talent.
+Joined in June 2007, Mary is responsible for the marketing and communications team and its campaigns, corporate communications and information services.
+Mary develops and implements strategies to achieve Northern Ireland Screen’s mission to accelerate the development of a dynamic and sustainable screen industry in Northern Ireland by integrating economic, educational and cultural policies and actions.
+Mary also leads on screen tourism for the agency working closely with various tourism bodies.

 Before joining Northern Ireland Screen Mary worked as a Press and PR executive with UTV.
 Mary holds a first-class honours undergraduate degree in Communication, Advertising and Marketing, a Diploma in Digital Marketing and is an alumni of Spain’s Media Business School and the Chief Executives’ Forum’s Women in Leadership Programme.